-- Does the student have a significant cognitive disability? - 2.
-Is the student unable to master the grade-level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials?

-- 3. Is the student participating in a curriculum based on Sunshine State Standards Access Points for all academic areas? - 4.
+- 1. Does the student have a significant cognitive disability? - 2.
+Is the student unable to master the grade-level, general state content standards even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials? - 3.
+Is the student participating in a curriculum based on the Florida Standards Alternate Assessment (FSAA) Access Points for all academic areas? - 4.
 Does the student require extensive direct instruction in academics based on access points in order to acquire, generalize, and transfer skills across settings?

-If the IEP Team determines that answers to all four of the questions accurately characterize a student's functioning level as "significantly cognitively disabled," then the student will pursue a special diploma consisting of courses based on NGSSS Access Points and the Florida Alternate Assessment (FAA) should be used to provide a meaningful evaluation of the student's current academic achievement.
+If the IEP Team determines that answers to all four of the questions accurately characterize a student's functioning level as "significantly cognitively disabled," then the student will pursue a Standard Diploma via a curriculum consisting of courses based on Access Points and the Florida Standards Alternate Assessment (FSAA) should be used to provide a meaningful evaluation of the student's current academic achievement.
 If "yes" is not indicated in all four areas, then the student should participate in FSA with accommodations, as appropriate.

-If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on NGSSS Access Points and this decision must be documented on the IEP.
-Students assessed on NGSSS Access Points will be assigned exceptional student education course code directory numbered courses consistent with special diploma requirements.
+If the decision of the IEP Team is to assess the student through alternate assessment, the parents of the student must be informed that their child's achievement will be based on Access Points and this decision must be documented on the IEP.
+Students assessed on Access Points will be assigned exceptional student education course code directory numbered courses consistent with Access Points Standard Diploma requirements.
 The Curriculum and Alternative Assessment Process (CAAP) will also be completed each year for all alternatively assessed students.